carmencitaqiu/pci-hiring-interview/README.md

 ### Notes
  - Use the property `rating` from the ratings.csv file when calculating the total rating.
- - Remaining properties from both files can be ignored.
+ - There will be unused properties from both files.
  - You can use npm libraries, typescript, node, browser...
 Is up to you.

 ### Evaluation criteria